UnitVectorY-Labs/firestoreproto2json/README.md

 ### GeoPoint Field

 Google discourages the use of the GeoPoint type, but it is fully supported.
-THe default mapping being a JSON Object with the latitude and longitude as attribute.
+The default mapping being a JSON Object with the latitude and longitude as attribute.
 The mapping can be overridden by implementing the `ValueMapperGeoPoint` class.

 ```json
 {